djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - **`CREATE NONCLUSTERED INDEX idx_department`**: Initiates the creation of a non-clustered index named `idx_department`.
 - **`ON employees(Department)`**: Specifies that the index is to be created on the `Department` column of the `employees` table.

-**Considerations:**
-- **Search Optimization:** Ideal for columns frequently used in search conditions or join operations.
-- **Composite Queries:** Can include multiple columns to support more complex queries involving multiple filters or sorts.
-- **Storage:** Requires additional storage space as it maintains a separate structure from the data rows.

 ##### Creating Composite Indexes

 Composite indexes involve multiple columns and are beneficial for queries that filter or sort based on multiple fields.
 They allow the database engine to efficiently handle complex query conditions by leveraging the combined index.